Alex90Jennings/Alex90Jennings/README.md

 # <h1 align="center"> 👋 Ciao, I'm Alex 👋</h1>

 Since the start of 2022 I have been learning and exploring the possibilities in the world of code!
-6 months ago I assumed that there was one correct way to code, now I understand that creativity and problem solving is just as important as knowledge of functions/methods.
-Over the next 6 months I plan to improve my problem solving with daily code war exercises, expand my knowledge in some new languages (Python, Pine Script, Typescript) and create some awesome applications/websites!
+Currently working full time in a innovative team at ZIM, and will soon be adding a part time role at Lernilango.
+Both work environments are fast paced and professional, always looking to optimise their processes and create something special.
+My coding bootcamp taught me JS, HTML and CSS, and since then I've added React Native, Typescript and cloud based development.

 <p> </p>